-Data source: U.S. Census 2017, 2018, 2019 population estimate by sex, age, race and Hispanic for children under 18.
-Data notes:
+Data source: U.S. Census 2018, 2019, 2020 population estimate by sex, age, race and Hispanic for children under 18.
+Rhode island under 18 town - Census Bureau Tables

 - Data unduplicated by child.
 If a child had multiple investigations in a fiscal year, perhaps one indicated and one unfounded, the child is counted once as indicated child victim. - Children with unknown/missing race and unknown/missing ethnicity are not shown.